playframework/playframework/documentation/manual/working/commonGuide/akka/AkkaClusterSharding.md

 ### Runtime dependency injection

-Runtime dependency injection works as any other runtime DI module in Play.
-After adding the dependency, the module is enabled automatically and an instance is available for injection.
+Runtime dependency injection works as any other runtime DI module in Play, meaning that adding the dependency enables the module automatically, and an instance is available for injection.

 ### Compile-time dependency injection